AMEPAY (AME) Price Hits $0.0047 on Top Exchanges

-AMEPAY (AME) traded down 6.5% against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on June 13th.
-One AMEPAY coin can currently be purchased for about $0.0047 or 0.00000011 BTC on popular exchanges.
-Over the last seven days, AMEPAY has traded 0.1% higher against the US dollar.
-AMEPAY has a market cap of $1.17 million and approximately $64,304.00 worth of AMEPAY was traded on exchanges in the last 24 hours.
+AMEPAY (AME) traded down 6.5% against the dollar during the twenty-four hour period ending at 8:00 AM E.T. on June 17th.
+One AMEPAY coin can now be purchased for approximately $0.0047 or 0.00000011 BTC on popular cryptocurrency exchanges.
+AMEPAY has a total market capitalization of $1.17 million and $64,304.00 worth of AMEPAY was traded on exchanges in the last day.
+During the last seven days, AMEPAY has traded 0.1% higher against the dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.